children at the beach

 2. Research your destination.

 Once you have decided on a place you would like to visit over a long weekend, begin looking into what activities and sites that place offers.
-Make a list of the things you must do and then list the things you would like to do if you have time.
+Make a list of the things you must do, and then list what you would like to do if you have time.
 This will help you focus as you plan out the rest of the trip.

 3. Budget before you leave.